MarkieSharkie11/gary-bot/README.md

 # RivianTrackr Bot

 A Discord bot that answers questions about Rivian.
-It crawls content from [RivianTrackr.com](https://www.riviantrackr.com) and other sources, then uses that knowledge base to give friendly, informed answers powered by Claude.
+It crawls content from several trusted sources of Rivian information, then uses that knowledge base to give friendly, informed answers powered by Claude.

 ## Setup